 Normally fish ponds are filled with koi and goldfish, whose metabolism is regulated by the temperature of the water.
 Hence, when the temperature falls below 45 to 50 degrees Fahrenheit (℉), the fish no longer wish to feed since they cannot digest food.
-If you continue to feed them anyway (and they do sometime eat), the fish would die due to indigestion and related health problems.
+If you continue to feed them anyway (and they do sometimes eat), the fish would die due to indigestion and related health problems.
 Even when they come to the surface, when the water temperature is in the vicinity of 45℉, you need to feed the fish 20 percent or less of the amount you normally fed them during summer.
 Stop feeding altogether if the food remains uneaten.
 This excess food would otherwise sink and deposit on the bottom of the pond where it would decompose and add to the nutrient content of the pond water.

 How do you ensure your fish pond stays healthy in the winter?

 The following steps help ensure your pond is winter-ready: